on3dd/on3dd/README.md

 ### About me 🤡
 👨‍💻 My name is Artyom, I'm a 20 y.o. full stack developer from Vladivostok, Russia.

-👷 Looking for an open source project that I can contribute to, preferably something related to React or TypeScript ecosystems.

 🎓 Studying at the Far Eastern Federal University under the bachelor's program "Mathematics and Computer Science".

 ### Technology stack 🔥